slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9857-6/packetizer_raw_output.md

 Update Section 6 to explicitly refer to the two distinct TLVs—'SR Binding SID TLV' (Type 1201) and 'SRv6 Binding SID TLV' (Type 1212)—and clarify their individual roles and allowed multiplicity.

+**Severity:** Medium
+  *Basis:* This inconsistency can lead to confusion among implementers and potential misinterpretation of BSID reporting rules, affecting protocol interoperability.

+**Confidence:** High

 ---